RedPitaya/Documentation/quickStart/SDcard/SDcard.rst

 .. note::

-   For the Unified OS to work properly, a factory reset of calibration parameters must be performed.
+   For the Nightly Builds OS to work properly, a factory reset of calibration parameters must be performed.
 Please open the Red Pitaya's web interface and head to **System => Calibration => Manual DC calibration**.
 Click on **Reset**, select **Factory**, and confirm the reset.
 After the reset, you can safely recalibrate the device.
 For more details on calibration, please see the :ref:`Calibration application <calibration_app>`.